Main Navigation

 If this is an emergency or your immediate safety is at risk, dial 911 or University Police at 801-585-2677.

-• Targeted violence is an act of violence that is pre-meditated and directed at a specific individual, group, or location.
-This differs from other acts of violence that are spontaneous, impulsive, random.1 Examples of targeted violence include, but are not limited to:
+• Targeted violence is an act of violence that is pre-meditated, predatory, and directed at a specific individual, group, or location.
+This differs from other acts of violence that are spontaneous, impulsive, or random.1

+Examples of targeted violence can include active aggressor situations (i.e. school or workplace shootings), stalking and harassment, sexual assault, hate crimes, bombings, or extremist activity.
 Individuals who engage in targeted violence often have a specific grievance toward an individual, community or institution, or they may use violence as a way to make a political or ideological statement.

 1SchoolSafety.gov – Targeted Violence